wendyverdonk93/docs/content/integrations/payment-components/customizing-payment-components.md

 ### Example

-To edit the form fields to:
+To edit the Payment Component to:

-- Add a 5-pixel `border-radius`
+- Add a 5-pixel `border-radius` to the form fields
+- Add a shadow to the fields on `focus`
+- Add a 10-pixel `border-radius` to the Payment Component container
-- Set a light-grey `background-color`
+- Add a lightgrey `background-color` to the Payment Component container
-- Change the `font-family` to Helvetica

 Add the following to your CSS:

 ```
 .msp-ui-form-control {
-  border-radius: 5px;
+  border-radius: 5px
-  background-color: #e9ecef;
-  font-family: Helvetica;
 }

+.msp-ui-form-control:focus {
+  box-shadow: 0 7px 7px rgba(0, 15, 45, 0.2)
+}

+.msp-container-ui {
+  border-radius: 10px;
+  background-color: #f8f9fa;
+}
 ```
 {{< br >}}

+The Payment Component now looks as follows:

+{{< screen src="/img/Screenshot-Payment-Component.png" align="center" class="medium-img desktop-radius" >}}

 {{< two-buttons href-1="/integrations/payment-components" header-1="Overview" text-1="Payment Components" img-1="/svgs/arrow-thin-left.svg" alt-1="Left arrow" >}}